d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

     d2l.check_shape(state[1][0], (batch_size, num_hiddens))
 ```

-To summarize, the layers in the above RNN encoder--decoder model
+The layers in the above RNN encoder--decoder model
-are illustrated in :numref:`fig_seq2seq_details`.
+are summarized in :numref:`fig_seq2seq_details`.

 ![Layers in an RNN encoder--decoder model.](../img/seq2seq-details.svg)
 :label:`fig_seq2seq_details`

-## Encoder-Decoder for Sequence to Sequence Learning
+## Encoder--Decoder for Sequence-to-Sequence Learning

 Putting it all together in code yields the following: